Fgazzelloni/RStudio_data_analytics_BP/README.md

 # RStudio data analytics Best Practices

-This is a Rstudio Lab series to practice Data analytics, Visualizations and Modeling.
+This Rstudio Lab series is to practice Data analytics, Visualizations and Modeling.